ellepannitto/my-website/content/blog/inputs.md

  # CSS class.
  css_class = ""
 +++
+_19mar2020_:
+Our quarantine is going on.
+It's starting to feel very hard to bear.
+I cook a lot, tidy up, feel mainly depressed.
+And trying to make the most out of this time.
+I should be coding, but I just don't feel like it.
+And the university is acting really cold, and slow.
+I'd so much love to be somewhere else.

 _09mar2020_:
 Today is definitely a bad day.
 I've been in a bad mood since this morning.
 Might be because Lucio is about to leave.
 Or because I really really hate coding neural networks.
 In the afternoon my supervisor wrote to me, saying that I can now to work from home for the coronavirus situation in Italy.
 But what does it mean?
 Am I supposed to be in the office otherwise?
 I spend most of my time home, and I like it this way.
 I don't need more psychological pressure.